Jacqueline Cochran: Flying records

 Postwar, Cochran began flying the new jet aircraft, setting numerous records.
 She became the first woman pilot to "go supersonic".

 In 1952, Cochran, at age 47, decided to challenge the world speed record for women, then held by Jacqueline Auriol.
-She tried to borrow an F-86 from the U.S. Air Force, but was refused.
-She was introduced to an Air Vice-Marshal of the Royal Canadian Air Force (RCAF) who, with the permission of the Canadian Minister of Defence, arranged for her to borrow 19200, the sole Canadair Sabre 3.
+She tried to borrow an F-86 Sabre from the U.S. Air Force, but was refused.
+She was introduced to an Air Vice-Marshal of the Royal Canadian Air Force (RCAF) who, with the permission of the Canadian Minister of Defence, arranged for her to borrow the sole Canadair Sabre Mk.3.
 Canadair sent a 16-man support team to California for the attempt.
 On 18 May 1953, Cochran set a new 100 km speed record of 1,050.15 km/h (652.5 mph).
 Later on 3 June, she set a new 15 km closed circuit record of 1078 km/h (670 mph).
 Encouraged by then-Major Chuck Yeager, with whom Cochran shared a lifelong friendship, on May 18, 1953, at Rogers Dry Lake, California, Cochran flew the Sabre 3 at an average speed of 652.337 mph.
 During the course of this run the Sabre went supersonic, and Cochran became the first woman to break the sound barrier.
 (Note: During her supersonic run, Yeager flew right on her wing.)

-Among her many record accomplishments, from August to October 1961, as a consultant to Northrop Corporation, Cochran set a series of speed, distance and altitude records while flying a Northrop T-38A-30-NO Talon supersonic trainer, serial number 60-0551.
+Among her many record accomplishments, from August to October 1961, as a consultant to Northrop Corporation, Cochran set a series of speed, distance and altitude records while flying a Northrop T-38A Talon supersonic trainer.
 On the final day of the record series, she set two Fédération Aéronautique Internationale (FAI) world records, taking the T-38 to altitudes of 55,253 feet (16,841 m) in horizontal flight and reaching a peak altitude of 56,073 feet (17,091 m).

 Cochran was also the first woman to land and take off from an aircraft carrier, the first woman to pilot a bomber across the North Atlantic (in 1941) and later to fly a jet aircraft on a transatlantic flight, the first woman to make a blind (instrument) landing, the only woman ever to be president of the Fédération Aéronautique Internationale (1958–1961), the first woman to fly a fixed-wing, jet aircraft across the Atlantic, the first pilot to fly above 20,000 feet (6,096 m) with an oxygen mask, and the first woman to enter the Bendix Transcontinental Race.
 She still holds more distance and speed records than any pilot living or dead, male or female.

 Because of her interest in all forms of aviation, Cochran flew the Goodyear Blimp in the early 1960s with Goodyear Blimp Captain R. W. Crosier in Akron, Ohio.